azavea/us-cd-population-map/README.md

 # us-cd-population-map

-Source code from a blog post about US Congressional District populations heading in advance of the 2020 Census.
+Source code from a blog post about US Congressional District populations in advance of the 2020 Census.

 ## Quick Setup